 your chance of success and the less stressed you will become.
-Try he more organised you are and the earlier you start, the greater to revise as much as possible early in the day when your brain is a plan exercising and other breaks you plan.
+Try The more organised you are and the earlier you start, the greater to revise as much as possible early in the day when your brain is plan m Have exercising and other breaks you plan.
 Stick to this plan as best you Construct a revision timetable, including time for socialising, studying.
 When you exercise, more oxygen will reach the brain which will help you concentrate better and retain information.
-Exercise gets the blood flowing and gives you a break from
+Exercise gets the blood flowing and gives you a break from remembering what you've studied.
+If you start losing focus, take a Taking breaks during revision gives your brain a higher chance of break and do something different.